inf112-v21/Fantastic-Four/roborally_rulebook.md

       runs out, the player's unused cards are randomly placed in the remaining empty registers.
 Discard any cards that are left over.
-    - If only one player is programming registers on a given turn (due to other robots are powered down or out of the game), start the 30-seconds timer.
+    - If only one player is programming registers on a given turn (due to other robots are powered down or out of the roboGame), start the 30-seconds timer.

 ## 3) Announce Power Down